 Food & Drinks

-A trip to Leh involves a lot of travel to remote locations, with limited or no access to food or water.
+A trip to Ladakh involves a lot of travel to remote locations, with limited or no access to food or water.
 Keeping that in mind, it is always a good idea to carry some munchies and snackable food in that backpack of yours to fight random hunger pangs.
 It is also important to keep yourself well hydrated at such high altitudes.
+Always carry a refillable water bottle with you that can be used multiple times.
+You can easily refill your bottles with drinking water in your hotel or in several local shops in Leh that offer this facility.
+Carrying your own bottle not only saves you a ton of money but also helps reduce plastic waste in the fragile environment of Ladakh.
 In addition to water, carry a few packs of glucose powder that can be mixed in water for a quick boost of energy.

 Apart from your own choice of personal toiletries, do not forget to carry a good sun protection cream or lotion.
 The cold weather aside, the sun in Leh and its surrounding areas can get really hot during the day.
 So layer on some sunscreen before you step out for the day.

 As you can see, we can’t wait to get going!
-This packing list for Leh should be a good starting point for you to plan that long-awaited trip to the mountains!
-Happy Tripping! 🙂
+This packing list for Ladakh should be a good starting point for you to plan that long-awaited trip to the mountains.